Carl Brisson: Career

-Before his acting and singing career, Brisson was a prizefighter for a few short spells between 1912 and 1915.
-He attracted attention when he appeared as Prince Danilo in the 1923 London production of The Merry Widow at Daly's.
+Brisson attracted attention when he appeared as Prince Danilo in the 1923 London production of The Merry Widow at Daly's.
 He appeared in the same role when it was revived at the Lyceum Theatre the following year, and frequently reprised.

 In August 1924, Brisson toured the provinces as Karl in Katja the Dancer, eventually returning to London to appear in The Apache at the London Palladium, and later made his British screen debut in Hitchcock's The Ring.